 A woman with glasses smiling outdoors in front of leafy foliage, in black and white.

-• Sometimes in life, we can get to a point where we feel stuck, anxious, or overwhelmed.
-I want you to know that your are not alone in your life’s journey, and that I am here to walk beside you as we work through it together.
-It can be scary to start therapy and work towards change, so I want you to know you are very brave for taking this next step.
-My goal is to help you uncover a sense of clarity of what you want for your life while offering you the support and empathy you need to flourish.
+• Hi!
+I'm so glad that you are here and you are prioritizing yourself!
+Sometimes in life, we can feel stuck, anxious, or overwhelmed.
+I want you to know that you are not alone in your journey, and that I am here to walk beside you as we work through it together.
+Starting therapy and moving toward change can feel scary, so I want to acknowledge the courage it takes to take this step.

 A young woman with long wavy hair smiling at the camera, sitting in a cozy space with wooden wall decor in the background.